millak-s/python-projects/README.md

 # python-projects
-List of beginner python projects
+This repository contains a list of the python projects i coded for practice.